elasekness/BMS-bioinformatics/Tutorial4.md

 > We are decompressing our assebmly and annotation file, copying the assembly file to a shorter name, indexing it for `bwa`, running `bwa` to map our reads,
 > then using `samtools` to sort our alignment and convert it to bam format, while only including reads that aligned to our reference genome.
-> BAM alignments are also located in our GCP bucket: wc-bms-bi-training-bucket/rnaseq/bams
+> **Note:** BAM alignments are also located in our GCP bucket: wc-bms-bi-training-bucket/rnaseq/bams

 <br>